 LSF LIS

-Figure 10: snow in Old LSF, LSF, and LIS
+Figure 10: snow in Old LSF, LSF and LIS

 Another example is server.
 In Old LSF serveur (Delaporte 2007: 1986), both hands move horizontally in the same direction with iteration.
 In ASL the movement is the same, but without iteration (see the first half of the compound on STS).
-In LSF, the sign is one handed, and the direction of movement is forward – away from the signer – with a slight zig-zag pattern and no iteration (see the second half of the compound on STS).
+In LSF, the sign is one handed and the direction of movement is forward – away from the signer – with a slight zig-zag pattern and no iteration (see the second half of the compound on STS).
 It appears Torque Reduction and then Weak Drop have applied in LSF.

-Lowering
+4.3.7 Lowering

 Consider white (Figure 11).
-In Old LSF for blanc (Delaporte 2007: 98), movement starts at the side of the neck and moves forward diagonally. white in LSF today is the same, but in LIS the starting point is the center of the chest.
+In Old LSF for blanc (Delaporte 2007: 98), movement starts at the side of the neck and moves forward diagonally.
+The sign white in LSF today is the same, but in LIS the starting point is the center of the chest.
 It appears Lowering has applied in LIS.